Easy Christmas snacks for toddlers for easy entertainment over the holidays.

 15. Snowman Veggie Tray

-If your kids are used to eating raw veggies on a regular basis, this is going to be a real treat for them.
+If your kids are used to eating raw veggies on a regular basis, this Christmas treat is going to be a real fun for them at Christmas dinner.
 Arrange an assortment of all your child’s favorite fresh veggies and let them have at it!

 16. Christmas Egg in Holes

 Instead of making an egg in “hole”, choose your desired cookie-cutter Christmas shape.
 For example, you could use a tree, gingerbread man, or a present shape to carve out of the bread and pour your eggs into.